jlstack/PythonEchonestRemix/InfiniteJukeboxReplica/README.md

 **Process**

-InfiniteJukeboxReplica uses branches found and stored with [FindBranches].
-These branches are found using [BeatDistance] to calculate the distance between beats.
-To assign colors to each beat [SegColor] is used.
-These are the colors used when drawing the beat tiles and the branches between beats.
-To play the audio of the song, [aqplayer] is used.
+InfiniteJukeboxReplica uses all of the files located in [PythonEchonestRemix].
+First, branches are found and stored with [FindBranches].
+These branches are found using [BeatDistance] to calculate the distance between all of the beats within a song.
+[SegColor] is used to assign color to each beat tile and branch.
+To play the audio of the song, a Player is created using [aqplayer].

 The main process the program uses is found in the play() method.

 ```python
 def play(canvas, audio_file, branches, threshold):